Tutorial

 end

-Now I have enough for testing the user login with my existing user (setup in previous tutorial).
-I will once again go the the graphical interface.
+Now I have enough for testing the user login with my existing user (set up in the previous tutorial).
+I will once again go to the graphical interface.

 First I will start with wrong credentials: